sfera-labs/sfera/src/site/markdown/workspace-setup.md

 * Close the preferences clicking on **OK**
 * Right-click on your project and select **Maven > Update Project...**

-If the problem is still there, you need to update Eclipse launch configuration:
+If the problem is still there, you need to update the Eclipse launch configuration:

 * Close Eclipse
 * Open your Eclipse installation directory